rajan271997/Prescription-Generator/README.md

 **Highlights :**

-In the First Page - Medicines
+In the First Page - Medicines  - Show the list of medicines

 1. Core Data to save data.
 2. Search the medicines.